nityarnair/MULTI-CLOUD-ARCHITECTURE/README.md

 * Create a **Lambda function** in Python
 * Use **API Gateway** to make the function accessible online
 * Connect the two using a **fetch** request from the frontend to the backend

-I also learned how to keep everything within the **free tier** so I don’t get charged.

 ### **Conclusion**